-All Transmission Customers and applicants seeking to become Transmission Customers shall be subject to the creditworthiness requirements contained in Attachment W.
+All Transmission Customers and applicants seeking to become Transmission Customers shall be subject to the creditworthiness requirements contained in Attachment K to the ISO Services Tariff, including the minimum participation criteria set forth in Section 26.1 of Attachment K. “Customer,” as used in Attachment K to the ISO Services Tariff, shall also mean “Transmission Customer” and an applicant seeking to become a Transmission Customer.